-17 ECtHR, Salduz v.
-Turkey [GC], §§ 54-55; Ibrahim and Others v. the United Kingdom [GC], § 256, 272).
+17 See Salduz v.Turkey [GC], no. 36391/02, §§ 54-55, ECHR 2008; Ibrahim and Others v. the United Kingdom [GC], nos.
+50541/08 and 3 others, §§ 256 and, 272, 13 September 2016.

-18 Thus, the Body of Principles for the Protection of All Persons under Any Form of Detention or Imprisonment provides that a detained person shall be entitled to have the assistance of, and to communicate and consult with, legal counsel.
-The Standard Minimum Rules for the Treatment of Prisoners, which recommend, in particular, that legal assistance and confidential communication with counsel should be ensured to untried prisoners.
-The Safeguards guaranteeing protection of those facing the death penalty reaffirm the right of everyone suspected or charged with a crime for which capital punishment may be imposed to adequate legal assistance at all stages of the proceedings.
-The Declaration of Basic Principles of Justice for Victims of Crime and Abuse of Power recommends measures to be taken at the international and national levels to improve access to justice and fair treatment, restitution, compensation and assistance for victims of crime.
+18 Thus, the UN Body of Principles for the Protection of All Persons under Any Form of Detention or Imprisonment provides that a detained person shall be entitled to have the assistance of, and to communicate and consult with, legal counsel (UN GA, A/RES/43/173, 9 December 1988).
+The UN Standard Minimum Rules for the Treatment of Prisoners recommend, in particular, that legal assistance and confidential communication with counsel should be ensured to untried prisoners (UN GA, 30 August 1955).
+The UN Safeguards guaranteeing protection of those facing the death penalty reaffirm the right of everyone suspected or charged with a crime for which capital punishment may be imposed to adequate legal assistance at all stages of the proceedings (UN Economic and Social Council, 25 May 1984).
+The UN Declaration of Basic Principles of Justice for Victims of Crime and Abuse of Power recommends measures to be taken at the international and national levels to improve access to justice and fair treatment, restitution, compensation and assistance for victims of crime (UN GA, A/RES/40/34, 29 November 1985).

-19 See Langborger v.
-Sweden, § 32; Kleyn and Others v. the Netherlands [GC], § 190.

-20 The IBA commentary, cited above, (p.
-13) develops this approach as follows: "Independence of a lawyer requires also that the process for the lawyer's admission to the bar, professional discipline, and professional supervision in general, are organised and carried out in a manner that guarantees that administration of the legal profession is free from undue or improper influence, whether governmental, by the courts or otherwise."
+body of case-law on the independence of judges in light of how they are appointed or removed from office,19 the independence of defence attorneys has not yet been examined from this "institutional" angle,20 at least not in European human rights law.
+In the Venice Commission's assessment, States therefore seem to have a large margin of appreciation in these matters.

-of Article 11 § 1.21 This approach was later confirmed by the European Court of Human Rights in a case concerning Romania.22 In Turkey the 1969 Law describes the BAs and the UTBA as "public" bodies.
+- 28. Finally, the Commission notes that Article 11 of the ECHR, guaranteeing freedom of association, may be relevant for some professional associations (see also Article 22 of the ICCPR).
+However, according to the ECtHR's case-law, public law institutions are not "associations" within the meaning of Article 11.
+The former European Commission on Human Rights concluded that bar associations in Spain set up by law in the public interest, with mandatory membership and with regulatory functions, are not "associations" within the meaning of Article 11 § 1.21 This approach was later confirmed by the European Court of Human Rights in a case concerning Romania.22 In Turkey the 1969 Law describes the BAs and the UTBA as professional organisations having the characteristics of public institutions.
 They are created by the law itself, in the general interest, they are based on mandatory membership and they have regulatory functions.
-It follows that Article 11 of the ECHR is not applicable to the UTBA and BAs.23

-28. In sum, while international human rights treaties do not prescribe a particular model of governance of the legal profession, the positive obligation of states to secure human rights can be read to require a robust degree of independence and professionalism of attorneys.
+It follows that Article 11 of the ECHR is not applicable to the UTBA and BAs.23 - 29.
+In sum, while international human rights treaties do not prescribe a particular model of governance of the legal profession, the positive obligation of states to secure human rights can be read to require a robust degree of independence and professionalism of attorneys.
 In the following section the Venice Commission will examine how those principles are interpreted in nonbinding "soft law" instruments.